 Learn more about the courses we offer at the Geneva School of Economics and Management.

-Introducing the first Business and Human Rights Clinic.
-Learn more and apply!
+Introducing the first Business and Human Rights Clinic!

-Global Business School Network Network for Human Rights
+Global Business School Network Network for BHR Impact Community

 In 2016, the Geneva School of Economics and Management co-founded a network of business schools that advance human rights in business education.
-The Global Business School Network for Human Rights comprises over 90 business schools from around the world and starting 2020, we have partnered with the Global Business School Network (GBSN) and the UN Principles for Responsible Management Education (PRME) to reach out to an even larger group of business schools.
+The Global Business School Network for Business and Human Rights Impact Community (GBSN for BHR) comprises over 100 business schools from around the world and starting 2020, we have partnered with the Global Business School Network (GBSN) and the UN Principles for Responsible Management Education (PRME) to reach out to an even larger group of business schools.

 In 2020, in collaboration with the NYU Stern Center for Business and Human Rights and the Global Business School Network, we published The Case for Human Rights in Business Education - A Tool Kit (PDF), a foundational white paper that describes integration strategies for human rights teaching and research at business schools.
 It also includes testimonies of other business schools and lists relevant BHR teaching resources, research outlets, and key network contacts.